robotics-and-innovation-club/WRO2022-Future-Engineer/README.md

 - ```team-photos``` contains two images of our team (an official photo and one funny photo with all of our team members)
 - ```video``` contains a link to a video on YouTube that demonstrates how our vehicle operates.
 - ```models``` include 3D-printed replicas of our car's parts.
+- ```schemes``` contains all of our schematic diagram of the electromechanical parts that show all the parts (motors, electronics, and other electromechanical components) used in the vehicle and their connections.

 ## Introduction